AtomicAnindya/pipelinedprocessor/README.md

 Temporal parallelism is commonly called pipelining.
 Spatial parallelism is sometimes just called parallelism, but we will avoid that naming convention because it is ambiguous.
 ## Functionalities
 The processor is able to perform the following instructions:<br>
-- lw
-- sw
-- addi
-- add
-- sub
-- and
-- or
-- slt
-- beq
-- jump

 ##  Simulation
 <p align="center">
 <img src="https://github.com/AtomicAnindya/pipelinedprocessor/blob/main/Sim%20Waveform.PNG" width ="1000" height="350">